 In Mark, Jesus doesn’t want anyone to know he is the messiah; in Matthew he rides into Jerusalem astride two animals; in Luke, he is greeted by crowds of cheering spectators.

 The list could go on to no purpose.
-Clearly, the Gospel authors didn’t have a lot of information to work with, so they created their own versions, and all wrote two generations after Jesus must have died.
+Clearly, the Gospel authors didn’t have a lot of information to work with, so they created their own versions, and all wrote at least two generations after Jesus must have died.

 That kind of mishmash won’t convince anyone of biblical truths.

-Of course, there will always be believers, just as there were people who believed in Isis, Dionysus, Mithra and other such human deities long after they, too, had been shown to the product of human imagination.
+Of course, there will always be believers, just as there were people who believed in Isis, Dionysus, Mithra and other such created deities long after they, too, had been shown to the product of human imagination.

 However, as one survey after another demonstrates, they are a dwindling number likely to shrink even more in the coming years.
 Throwing a Bible at the situation won’t change anything, not when so many people are ducking.

 Long-time religious historian Bill Lazarus regularly writes about religion and religious history with an occasional foray into American culture.
 He holds an ABD in American Studies from Case Western Reserve University.
 He also speaks at various religious organizations throughout Florida.
 You can reach him at firstname.lastname@example.org.
 He is the author of the recently published novel The Great Seer Nostradamus Tells All as well as a variety of nonfiction books, including The Gospel Truth: Where Did the Gospel Writers Get Their Information; Noel: The Lore and Tradition of Christmas Carols; and Dummies Guide to Comparative Religion.
 His books are available on Amazon.com, Kindle, bookstores and via various publishers.
 His website is wlazarus.com, which is still under construction.
 He can also be followed on Twitter.